 Improved on/off experience

 Windows 8 enables a simple on/off experience similar to a consumer electronics device.
-Advanced options are hidden from most users, but they are readily available to all users.
+Advanced options are hidden from most users, but they’re readily available to all users.
 The default view consists of sleep (to quickly put the system in a low-power state while keeping the apps open), shutdown (to put the system into a zero-power state and close open apps), and update and restart (to refresh Windows by applying updates and then restarting the PC).

 New startup

-The new Windows startup experience provides a high-fidelity screen for users to interact with BitLocker® Drive Encryption, multi-boot, and advanced F8 startup options.
+The new Windows startup experience provides a high-fidelity screen for users to interact with BitLocker Drive Encryption, multi-boot, and advanced F8 startup options.
 The Windows screens for selection and startup options now support touch-only systems.
 Windows prompts the user less often for selections that can be automated.

 Reliable installation rollback